DaFrancc/liars_dice/README.md

 both a higher face value and a higher quantity.

 Players will progressively take turns casting wagers until you decide to call someone's bluff 'L', or if you think the wager is exactly right 'K'.
-If you call someone's bluff and that person was wrong, they lose a die.
-If you call someone's bluff and you were wrong, you lose a die.
+If you call someone's bluff and that person wagered higher than the table, he loses a die.
+If you call someone's bluff and the wager was less than or equal to the table, you lose a die.
 If you think the previous wager was exactly right (no more, no less) and you were wrong, you lose a die.
 If you were right, you keep your die.
 You may only call a bluff or call an exact wager after the first wager has been cast.

 The game continues until there is only one person with dice left remaining.

 Notes:
-- If a player takes longer than 60 seconds to cast a wager, they automatically lose a die.
+- If a player takes longer than 60 seconds to cast a wager, he gets kicked.
 - If a player leaves in the middle of a game, unexpected behavior is to be expected and the game may crash (working on a fix).
 - You don't have to call a bluff or an exact wager, you could just keep going until the game won't let you any more.
 The only upper limit is the fact that the quantities are stored in 8-bit unsigned integers.
+This might be updated in the future to protect the illusion of the game.
+- At this moment there is an issue on some linux terminals (I've tested on Konsole and Alacritty) where input is buffered and you must press
+  'ENTER' to register a keystroke.
+Windows terminal doesn't seem to have this issue.
+I'm working on a fix for this by enabling raw input, however it messes up the formatting and prevents users from quitting via 'CTRL+C'.
+This is probably not an issue for future updates since I will be adding actually good visuals and better control flow.
+If you are able to enable raw input through the console, it might work.
+  I have not tested this, however.
+- You are free to modify this game.
+I only ask that if you decide to publish your modified version that you credit me as the original author.
+  I will stop updating this game after the proposed roadmap is complete and all major bugs have been squashed.
+My efforts will continue with my new proposed generic tabletop crate.
+I might make poker or something a bit more dynamic to test its limits.

 <!-- _For more examples, please refer to the [Documentation](https://example.com)_ -->